Josh012006/PRODIGY_FS_05/README.md

 Thirdly, you run **npm run dev**

 ## Anyone can access this app
-I've hosted it on vercel.
+I've hosted it on vercel but there is a slight problem with file management as I use fs module to manage images.
+But vercel only allow reading of files.
+I plan to solve it later by hosting the medias on AWS if possible.
 Here is the link: https://connexia.vercel.app/

-So go, give it a try and leave a feedback!
+But you can see a demo on this linkedin post:

 ## Hope you enjoy
 Have fun, leave a star if you like please and any contribution or improvement is welcome.